10 Tips for Present and Future Undergraduate Students in Nigeria

 3. Your career after school does not revolve around your degree certificate.

 I have nothing against education.
 But a times, education gives people false confidence.
-It makes people relax, trusting in their certificates rather than in working hard
+It makes people relax, trusting in their certificates rather than working hard

-Rasaq Okoya
+• Rasaq Okoya

-George W. Bush
+• George W. Bush

-If after putting in your best effort, you end up with a second class lower, you can still prove that you are worth more than a third class citizen, it’s totally up to you.
-I wouldn’t have to tell stories of people with low class grades or even drop-outs turning to employ first class materials.
+If after putting in your best effort, you end up with a second-class lower, you can still prove that you are worth more than a third-class citizen, it’s totally up to you.
+I wouldn’t have to tell stories of people with low-class grades or even drop-outs turning to employ first-class materials.
 Such stories are not farfetched.
-However even if you don’t end up employing people that did better than you did in school, you can draw strength from wanting to prove that you are worth more than that printed piece of paper, and become more productive.
+However even if you don’t end up employing people that did better than you did in school, you can draw strength from wanting to prove that you are worth more than that printed piece of paper and become more productive.

 4. Start Making After School Plans

 The first year, I didn’t have much capital so I did every myself.
 I had to keep my overhead cost low by learning everything about a business, from accounting to fixing the gears of my equipment.
-I really started from scratch.
+I started from scratch.

-Li Ka Shing
+• Li Ka Shing

 5. Combine your school course with external courses.
-Learn at Least one new self employable skill outside your course of study before you graduate.
+Learn at Least one new self-employable skill outside your course of study before you graduate.

 Study while others are sleeping; work while others are loafing; prepare while others are playing; and dream while others